Big-Life-Lab/PHES-ODM-Validation/validation-rules/README.md

    2.7. `firstReleased`: Version of the validation module when this rule will be added.
 Uses semver versioning.

-   2.8. `added`: The date when it was created

-   2.9. `lastUpdated`: The date when it was updated
+   2.8. `lastUpdated`: The date when it was updated

-   2.10. `odmVersions`: The list of ODM versions supported by this rule.
+   2.9. `odmVersions`: The list of ODM versions supported by this rule.
 Can have one of the following values:

     * **all**: Supports all versions of the ODM
     * **Range of supported ODM versions**: This is a semi-colon (;) list of seperated ODM versions supported by the rule.
 For example, **[1.0.0,1.1];[2.1,2.2);3.0**, means that the rule supports: